 With their strong urges to herd squirrels and rabbits, Shetland Sheepdogs may seem “out-of-control” at times.
-Telling them to stop herding over and over again may seem like a sign of an unintelligent dog.
-However, is this really the case?
+Telling them to stop herding over and over again may seem like a sign of a dumb dog.
+But, is this really the case?

-So, are Shetland Sheepdogs smart?
 Highly trainable and responsive, Shelties are some of the smartest dogs in the world.
-In fact, they’re the 6th most intelligent dog breed when it comes to obedience and working IQ.
-But what makes them really smart is their ability to herd with little to no human training.
-This natural skill requires a special type of dog IQ, called instinctive intelligence.
+In fact, they’re the 6th most intelligent dog breed for obedience & working intelligence.
+However, what truly makes them smart is their ability to herd with little to no human training.
+This natural skill requires a special type of dog intelligence, called “instinctive intelligence.”

-Dog intelligence is more than just being able to recognize objects or learning commands.
-However, a Sheltie checks all the boxes of a truly intelligent dog breed.
+Dog intelligence is more than just being able to learn commands.
+That said, the Sheltie checks all boxes of a truly intelligent dog breed.
 Read on to learn how we measure IQ in dogs and the real reasons why Shelties are smart.

 RECOMMENDED: 100 Smartest Dog Breeds